 - Obtain an undergraduate degree in communicative disorders, with a cumulative GPA of at least 3.0.
 OR obtain an undergraduate degree in another field and have completed a sequence of leveling pre-requisite courses in CDIS.

-- Submit GRE scores (taken in the last five years).
-The GRE code for ENMU is 4299 and the department GRE code is 0627.
+- Submit GRE scores.
+We only accept GRE scores from within the last 5 years.
+The GRE code for ENMU is 4299.

 - Submit official transcript.